Design of Magnetic Lattices with a Quantum-Inspired Evolutionary Optimization Algorithm: Application of Quantum Optimization Algorithm

-The following are the inputs required for QIEO: the number of unknown qubits, the number of quantum individuals, the maximum number of generations, and the change in theta for the evolution of the gate $R_y$.
-The last parameter, that is, the change in theta, is particular to QIEO, which affects the exploration and the exploration rate.
-In general, QIEO provides a reliable solution that is superior in terms of quality and consistency compared to its traditional counterpart.
+which distributes equal probability amplitude across all $2^{m}$ classical basis states.
+In Step 5, we need to prescribe a parameter theta ($ \theta$), which helps to update the chromosomes and affects the exploration and the exploitation rate of the solution.
+This updates populations through the quantum rotation as expressed by} {

+} {where $ $ and $ $ are the amplitudes of the $j^{th}$ quantum individual's $i^{th}$ qubit before and after the updating, respectively.
+This rotation gate ($R_{Y}$) modifies probability amplitudes in the direction of solutions with better fitness.
+In doing so, QIEO incrementally reshapes the underlying probability landscape such that the likelihood of generating a global optimum increases over time}.
+The general workflow of BQPhy Q-NOW QIEO is as follows: \begin{enumerate} \item Initialize qubit population: All qubits in equal superposition (e.g., 50-50 chance of 0 or 1). \item Sample individuals from qubit states. \item Evaluate the fitness of the individuals sampled. \item Select the best solutions. \item Update qubits using rotation rules for the best solutions. \item Repeat until the stopping condition is met (max generations, fitness threshold, etc.). \end{enumerate}

+In general, QIEO offers a reliable solution that surpasses its traditional counterpart in terms of quality and consistency.
 The fact that QIEO requires a lower population to achieve better accuracy makes this algorithm suitable for solving complex optimization problems \cite{kumar2024qieo,kumar2025qieo}.